I do not buy or sell books.

 5801 Forbes Avenue, Pgh, 15217 www.clpgh.org/locations/squirrelhill/ 412-422-9650

 HOLIDAY SHOPPING BOOK SALE

 like-new and special books

-The sale will start in mid-November.
+The sale will start on November 18.

 FINDING THE SQUIRREL HILL LIBRARY: